Chapter 21

 11. The teacher then asked two small boys how many fingers they had.

-12. The beautiful mother smiles on the dearest daughter, whom she comforts as much as possible,
+12. The beautiful mother smiles on the dearest daughter, whom she

 and she gives her very many sweet kisses.